 Protecting Company assets against loss, theft or other misuse is the responsibility of every employee, officer and director.
 Loss, theft and misuse of Company assets directly impact our profitability.
 Any suspected loss, misuse or theft should be reported to any Managing Director.

 The sole purpose of the Company’s equipment, vehicles and supplies is the conduct of our business.
-They may only be used for Company business consistent with Company guidelines.
+They may only be used for legitimate business purposes.

 7. Corporate Opportunities

 Employees, officers and directors are prohibited from taking for themselves business opportunities that arise through the use of corporate property, information or position.
 No employee, officer or director may use corporate property, information or position for personal gain, and no employee, officer or director may compete with the Company.
 Competing with the Company may involve engaging in the same line of business as the Company, or any situation where the employee, officer or director takes away from the Company opportunities for sales or purchases of products, services or interests.